Communist Party of Lithuania and Byelorussia: Merger Congress (March 1919)

 On February 27, 1919 the Lithuanian and Byelorussian soviet republics merged, creating the Socialist Soviet Republic of Lithuania and Byelorussia (commonly known as 'Litbel').
 The merger of the communist parties of the two republics soon followed.
 At the second party congress, held in Vilna March 4–6, 1919, the Communist Party of Byelorussia merged with the party.
 The party retained the name Communist Party of Lithuania and Byelorussia after the merger, and remained a regional unit of the Russian Communist Party (Bolsheviks).
 The united party counted 17,636 members at the time of the merger.
-A 15-member Central Committee was elected, consisting of Angarietis, Mickevičius-Kapsukas, Waclaw Bogucki, Kazimierz Cichowski, Semyon Dimanstein, Yakov Doletsky-Feingstein, Semyon Varfolomeevich Ivanov, Viktor Yarkin, Moses Kalmanovich, Vilhelm Knorin, Alexander Miasnikian, Grigory Naidenkov, Roman Pilar, Isaac Reingold and Józef Unszlicht.
+A 15-member Central Committee was elected, consisting of Angarietis, Mickevičius-Kapsukas, Waclaw Bogucki, Kazimierz Cichowski, Semyon Dimanstein, Yakov Doletsky-Feingstein, Semyon Ivanov, Viktor Yarkin, Moses Kalmanovich, Vilhelm Knorin, Alexander Miasnikian, Grigory Naidenkov, Roman Pilar, Isaac Reingold and Józef Unszlicht.
 The Central Committee had 8 candidate members - Aleksandra Drabavičiūtė, Karl Rozental, Julian Leszczyński, Juozas Dumša, Adolf Getner, Jānis Perno, N. Sverdlov and Goncharov.

 V. Mickevicius-Kapsukas was elected Chairman of the Presidium of the Central Committee, whilst V. Knorin was elected Secretary of the Presidium.
 Doletsky-Feingstein, another member of the Central Committee Presidium, represented the Central Executive Committee of the Communist Workers Party of Poland in the Central Committee of the Communist Party of Lithuania and Byelorussia.

 Kazys Giedrys, who served as the accredited representative of the Soviet Lithuanian government to Soviet Russia, represented the party as a delegate with voting rights at the founding congress of the Communist International - held in Moscow March 2–6, 1919.